 One of the most magnificent and historic trophies in the Essex Yacht Club, this is raced for each season in a series of nine points races on Sundays.
 If nine races are sailed in the series, the best six results count towards the final total.
 Any series with multiple races over the duration of a sailing season is a real test of sailing skill, seamanship and boat maintenance.
 Winds, weather and tides will vary throughout the sailing months, meaning that only helms who can sail well in conditions which range from the lightest breeze to a strong wind will be able to win.
-The holder of the 2019 trophy is Andrew Carpenter sailing Madrigal.
+The holder of the 2022 trophy is Andrew Carpenter sailing Madrigal.

-EOD Championship 2021.
+EOD Championship 2022

-Estuary Championships 2021.
+Estuary Championships 2022.

 Another great test of sailing skills, this is usually a four race weekend series held in September.
 Wonderful weather conditions meant champagne sailing with four races being held over two days.
-It differs from most other EOD racing in that it has a committee boat start and sails an ‘Olympic’ style course with laid temporary buoys, giving the opportunity for a lot of close action.
+It differs from most other EOD racing in that it has a committee boat start and an ‘Olympic’ style course with laid temporary buoys, giving the opportunity for a lot of close action.
 Andrew Carpenter won this years Championship in Madrigal.

-Velsheda Trophy 2021.
+Velsheda Trophy 2022.

-Ian Perkin Decanter 2021.
+Ian Perkin Decanter 2022.

 This is a memorial trophy for a much-loved former class captain.
 It is a one-off race around an EYC course.
 The current holder is Andrew Carpenter helming Madrigal.

-Tony Moore Memorial Tea Caddy 2019.
-Not held in 2020 due to pandemic.
+Tony Moore Memorial Tea Caddy 2022.

 This is also a trophy competed for in memory of a late class captain as a one-off race around an EYC course.
 It is unusual in being an antique tea caddy rather than a cup or decanter, a reference to Tony’s working life as a tea trader.
 The current holder is Alex Carpenter helming Madrigal.